5.9 Occupational Safety and Health (OSH)

 5. Ensure a training, living, and working environment that is free from recognized hazards.
 Maintain facilities and grounds in a sanitary and healthful manner.

-6. Participate in all Occupational Safety and Health Committee meetings.
+6. Participate in at least 70% of all Occupational Safety and Health Committee meetings.

-7. Appoint a center Safety Officer and provide necessary training and equipment for the performance of those duties.
+7. Appoint a center Safety Officer who meets the minimum staff qualifications outlined in Exhibit 5-3, and provide necessary training and equipment for the performance of those duties.
 The center Safety Officer will report directly to the Center Director on matters of safety.

 8. Terminate any activity where a hazard exists; additionally, the authority to terminate any such hazardous activity may be given to a designee (e.g., Safety Officer).